 Typically, a day cab tractor can pull over 145,000lbs of cargo.

 What day cab truck brands do you sell?

 When it comes to new heavy duty truck models, we sell International trucks.
-However, we also carry used Volvo, Peterbilt, Kenworth, and Freightliner trucks from time to time (and many other truck brands as well).
+However, we also carry used Volvo, Peterbilt, Kenworth, Western Star, and Freightliner trucks from time to time (and many other truck brands as well).

 Our trucks in stock include brand new International Truck units including International LT, International LoneStar, International HX and International RH daycabs as well as later model Internationals like the Prostar, PayStar, 9900i and 9400i units.
 We also stock trade-in units from Peterbilt, Volvo, Kenworth, Mack and Freightliner, nearly new rental units from our large rental fleet and high quality off-lease units from our national lease fleet.
 We offer more variety and more inventory than most dealers in Canada because we are a new International Truck Dealer with many locations that sell new units coupled with a large Lease and Rental Fleet that is continually generating high quality used inventory.
 Most units come with a complete service history and build sheet line set.

 The new International Truck daycab models have distinctive features that include enhanced fuel economy and enhanced driver comfort and visibility.
 If you haven’t driven a new model International truck lately, come to Maxim for a test drive.